Border update 03/06/2021

 View most recent updates here

-Conclusion: Travel to New South Wales is GOOD TO GO providing you are not from Victoria.
+Conclusion: Travel to New South Wales is currently GOOD TO GO from all states excluding Victoria.

 C19 Hotspots (QLD)

-Conclusion: Travel to Queensland is GOOD TO GO providing you are not from Victoria, New South Wales or ACT excluding border zone residents.
+Conclusion: Travel to Western Australia is GOOD TO GO provided you are not travelling from VIC or any exposure sites in NSW or ACT.

-Conclusion: Travel to South Australia is GOOD TO GO as long as you are not from Victoria.
+Conclusion: Travel to SA is GOOD TO GO unless you are travelling from VIC.

-Conclusion: Travel to Northern Territory is GOOD TO GO as long as you are not travelling from a New South Wales or Victoria hotspot.
+Conclusion: Travel to Northern Territory is GOOD TO GO unless you are traveling from VIC.

 C19 Hotspots (NT)

-Conclusion: Travel to Norfolk Island is GOOD TO GO as long as you are not from New South Wales or Victoria.
+Conclusion: Travel to Norfolk Island is GOOD TO GO unless you are traveling from VIC.